jasiino/resource-map-how-to/README.md

 # How To Create Your Own Geo-Locator App

 [![Image of 1](http://suffolklitlab.org/resource-map/HowTo%20Images/Video.png)](https://www.youtube.com/watch?v=qbPf9VRP6eU)
 A geo-locator app can be used to search for and filter through programs and services in your area.
 Click the video to watch the presentation explaining what a geo-locator app does and why it can be useful.
-This repository was created to help you create your own version of Suffolk LIT Lab's website application, found [here.](http://suffolklitlab.org/resource-map/) Here are the steps to create your own geo-locator website application:
+This repository was created to help you create your own version of Suffolk LIT Lab's geo-locator, found [here.](http://suffolklitlab.org/resource-map/) Here are the steps to create your own geo-locator website application:
 **<p> 1.
 Head to https://github.com/ and create your own account. </p>** **<p> 2.
 Once you've created an account, go to https://github.com/SuffolkLITLab/resource-map-how-to. </p>** **<p> 3.
 Click on the index.html file. </p>**